Do you have policies and procedures that I can read?

-When you complete the Entry Profile, we ask you to tell us if your child has any allergies.
+When you complete the All About Me, we ask you to tell us if your child has any allergies.
 We have a specific operating policy for dealing with allergic reactions which we follow once you have made us aware of the allergy.
 It includes:

 Assessing children’s needs prior to commencement of attendance: